php-dev-br/laravel-doc-pt-br/authorization.md

 the `viewAny`, `view`, `create`, `update`, `delete`, `restore`, and `forceDelete` actions.

-> [!NOTE]
+> **Note**
-> All policies are resolved via the
-> Laravel [service container](container.md), allowing you to
+> All policies are resolved via the Laravel [service container](container.md),
-> type-hint any needed dependencies in the policy's constructor to have them
+> allowing you to type-hint any needed dependencies in the policy's constructor to
-> automatically injected.
+> have them automatically injected.

 <a name="policy-responses"></a>